Lunetikk/linuxscripts/README.md

 # linuxscripts
-Collection if different scripts for linux
+Collection of different scripts for linux